robomq/robomq.io/docs/gettingStarted.md

 #Getting started

-Getting started with <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> extremely simple and easy - just sign up for a free trial or if you are ready, contact us to get started on one of the subscription plans.
+Getting started with <a href="https://www.robomq.io" target="_blank">RoboMQ</a> extremely simple and easy - just sign up for a free trial or if you are ready, contact us to get started on one of the subscription plans.

 #Free Trial

-To sign up for the free trial of <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a>, click on [Free Trial](http://robomq.io/#free) link.
-Provide some basic information and some one from robomq.io team will reach out to you with information to get you started.
+To sign up for the free trial of <a href="https://www.robomq.io" target="_blank">RoboMQ</a>, click on [Free Trial](http://robomq.io/#free) link.
+Provide some basic information and some one from RoboMQ team will reach out to you with information to get you started.

 With the free trial -